shirotak/CellLine_HRD_DrugRes/data/README.md

-Genomic profiles of cancer cell lines from the Cancer Cell Line Encyclopedia (CCLE) in the Broad Institute and COSMIC Cell Lines Project (CLP) were integrated as files named `CCLE_broad.txt` and `CLP_cosmic.txt`, respectively.
+Genomic profiles of cancer cell lines from the Cancer Cell Line Encyclopedia (CCLE) and COSMIC Cell Lines Project (CLP) were integrated as files named `CCLE_broad.txt` and `CLP_cosmic.txt`, respectively.
 These files were integrated from the datasets listed below.
 Users should follow the terms, policies, and conditions/licenses for each dataset at their own responsibility.
 ## Broad-CCLE